kurtmoser/aoc2018/README.md

 ### Day 24

 We mostly need to be just careful to implement all the rules and calculations correctly for choosing right attackers and targets.
-I used single groups list that I kept sorting to allow picking attackers in the correct order.
-Groups were never removed but rather ignored once their units count reached 0.
+I used single list for groups that I kept sorting to allow picking attackers in the correct order.
+Groups were never removed from taht list but rather ignored once their units count reached 0.

 For part 2 there are couple of tricky situations that may cause the battle to remain in loop and never end: 1) last remaining groups of opposite type may be immune to each other's damage; 2) last remaining groups may have too low attack damage to cause any change in target group's units count.
 If these situations are being handled correctly then finding minimum necessary immune system boost is just a matter of looping the simulation with increasing boost until immune system wins.